lesleyrs/Client3/README.md

 Requires at least model 2000, and only lowmem fits into memory.

 TODO: Model 1000 has the same CPU just less memory, if the entire 32 MB was accessible some ingame areas might work.
 In practice even after enabling kernel mode it doesn't give you the full RAM access?
+Also could enable audio in lowmem for 64 MB consoles

 #### Vita
 TODO